THE MEANING OF LIFE

 Daoism also has definite suggestions for dealing with life’s woes.
 If I become gravely ill, I should recognize this as part of the natural cycle of things from growth to decay.
 The prospect of dying itself should not agitate me since from my raw elements nature will bring forth new life in the continuing cycle of birth and death.
 By understanding and experiencing the Dao, I see my place in the natural course of things, yield to its power, and peacefully accept whatever happens to me.

-It is hard to be critical of a philosophy whose central theme is to return to nature – an intuition that resonates within many of us.
+It is hard to be critical of a philosophy whose central theme is to return to nature, which is an intuition that resonates within many of us.
 But Daoism relies on an extreme conception of human nature that is difficult to accept.
-Let’s grant that humans are products of natural forces and we are ultimately at the mercy of natural cycles of growth and decay.
+Let us grant that humans are products of natural forces and we are ultimately at the mercy of natural cycles of growth and decay.
 Still, humans come into existence with very few natural inclinations to guide us through life.
 Our survival skills have been honed through thousands of years of trial and error, and passed down from one generation to another.
 Without this pool of acquired knowledge to draw from, even the simplest task of finding our next meal would be insurmountable.
 Nature’s unforgiving message to the human race has been “Good luck in finding your own way: if you fail, you die.”
-There are indeed important lessons that we can learn from observing nature at work, but the most valuable of these – building construction, successful farming, cures for diseases -- result from careful and even scientific analysis.
+There are indeed important lessons that we can learn from observing nature at work, but the most valuable of these result from careful and even scientific analysis, such as building construction, successful farming, cures for diseases.
 Our actual lot in life does not seem to be as passive as Daoism suggests, and any happiness we experience must be achieved while we aggressively acquire the knowledge that we need to survive.
-Thus, there is little opportunity to peacefully glide through life as Daosim recommends, and its solution to the problem of life’s meaning looks a little impractical.
+Thus, there is little opportunity to peacefully glide through life as Daosim recommends, and that part of its solution to the problem of life’s meaning looks a little impractical.

 Buddhism and Extinguishing Desire

-The Buddhist religion was founded around 500 BCE in India by a man named Siddhartha Gautama – later given the honorary title of “Buddha,” which means enlightened one.
+The Buddhist religion was founded around 500 BCE in India by a man named Siddhartha Gautama, later given the honorary title of “Buddha,” which means enlightened one.
 After many years of attempting to achieve enlightenment through traditional religious paths, the Buddha worked out an approach which he felt answered the fundamental question of life’s meaning.
 He encapsulated his position in Four Noble Truths.
 The first truth is that life is suffering.
-From the moment that we are born until we die, everything we do involves suffering – physical pains, emotional traumas, endless frustrations and disappointments.
-While Job’s problem of suffering was sparked by specific tragedies, Buddha maintained more generally that suffering is an integral part of our daily lives and is the obstacle we face in our life’s quest for meaning and happiness.
+From the moment that we are born until we die, everything we do involves suffering, including physical pains, emotional traumas, endless frustrations and disappointments.
+While Job’s problem of suffering was sparked by specific and untimely tragedies, Buddha maintained more generally that suffering is an integral part of our daily lives and is the obstacle we face in our life’s quest for meaning and happiness.
 The second noble truth is that the source of all suffering is desire.
-We crave almost anything that might bring us pleasure – sensuality, personal opinions, cherished traditions – and these yearnings become so intense that they rise to the level of addictions.
+We crave almost anything that might bring us pleasure, including sensuality, personal opinions, cherished traditions; and these yearnings become so intense that they rise to the level of addictions.
 The third is that the cure for suffering is the elimination of desire.
 If suffering is caused by desire, then it stands to reason that by eradicating desire we thereby end suffering.
-The fourth is what he calls the eightfold path, which is a series of eight techniques for eliminating desire.
+The fourth is what he calls the Eightfold Path, which is a series of eight techniques for eliminating desire.
 The specific paths involve the proper cultivation of our understanding, thought, speech, action, livelihood, effort, mindfulness and concentration.

 I myself feel and also tell other Buddhists that the question of nirvana will come later.
 There is not much hurry.
 But if in day to day life you lead a good life, honestly, with love, with compassion, with less selfishness, then automatically it will lead to nirvana.
 Opposite to this, if we talk about nirvana, talk about philosophy, but do not bother much about day to day practice, then you may reach a strange nirvana but will not reach the correct nirvana because your daily practice is nothing.
 [Kindness, Clarity, and Insight, Chapter 1]

 In short, nirvana is shrouded in mystery, and the best I can do is follow the recommended paths for achieving it, while closing my eyes to what nirvana actually is.
-While nirvana might be an effective solution to the problem of life’s meaning, it is difficult for us to examine this possibility when we cannot easily put it into words.
+Even if nirvana in this life can be an effective solution to the problem of life’s meaning, it is difficult for us to examine this possibility when we cannot easily put it into words.